Symbiota/Symbiota-Laravel/README.md

 - Simply and Improve existing patterns

 ## Integrating with Current Symbiota
 1. Create folder in public with Portal name.
-Example seinet would have `./public/seinet/`
+If your portal is `seinet` then would have `./public/seinet/` as your directory path.
 2. Clone [BioKIC/Symbiota](https://github.com/BioKIC/Symbiota) named portal folder
 3. Success!